cybertheory/converse/README.md

 **🧐 Dashboard and Analytics:**

 LangBrain admits to the risks involved in creating highly autonomous agents.
-In order to mitigate such risks LangBrain aims to allow human observation of all communication through dashboards.
+In order to mitigate such risks LangBrain aims to allow human observation of all communication through a convenient dashboard.

 **🔗 Connections:**